 Students meet once per week and play theatre games, create scenes and plays, and practice their skills in improvisation.
 Each session culminates in a presentation of skills learned, which is open to families.

+In this action-packed workshop, we’ll develop your superpowers so you can take on the world’s biggest villains and save the world from total destruction!
+Each week, you’ll become bold characters, create thrilling plot lines and explore the themes of justice, kindness, and helping others.
 Our experienced teaching artists will use group theatre games that encourage storytelling, cooperation, spontaneity and physical activity in a fast-paced format.
 On the final day of class, parents will be invited to a behind-the-scenes look at our drama workshop games and activities.

 Workshops (K-2, 3-5, 6-8) range in size from 8-16 students and typically meet once a week for 10-12 weeks.
 Our teaching artists follow a creative dramatics curriculum that has been written to reinforce state standards for visual and performing arts, as well as 21st century skills and social-emotional learning.
 Every session culminates in a presentation of skills for parents.